stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 * setting up the tech / rollout planning
 * onboarding the first phase of users
 * supporting those users
-* building a show case of successes and learnings
+* building a showcase of successes and learnings
 * building the capabilities to support and scale rollouts
 * defining success metrics and target outcomes
 * managing rollouts progressively